 Aarti is the ritual conducted in front of the deity by moving lamps in a circular fashion and dedicating their act to the Divine.
 The same rituals are performed in Varanasi but has only become a regular tradition at Pashupati since 2006 and starts at 7pm each evening.
 The followers perform a dance called the Tandav to to pay respect to Lord Shiva.
-The atmosphere is electric and you can feel the euphoric energy from the dancers.
+So visiting Pashupatinath Temple at night, you will find an electric atmosphere and you can feel the euphoric energy from the dancers.

 See the funeral pyres at Pashupatinath